Uberi/moz-crash-rate-aggregates/README.md

 Development
 -----------

 This project uses [Vagrant](https://www.vagrantup.com/) for setting up the development environment, and [Ansible](https://www.ansible.com/) for automation.
-You can install these pretty easily with `sudo apt-get install vagrant ansible` on Debian-derivatives.
+You can install these pretty easily with `sudo apt-get install vagrant ansible` on Debian-derivative Linux distributions.

 To set up a development environment, simply run `vagrant up` and then `vagrant ssh` in the project root folder.
-This will open a terminal within the Vagrant VM.
+This will set up a development environment inside a virtual machine and SSH into it.
 Do `cd /vagrant` to get to the project folder within the VM.

 To set up the environment locally on Ubuntu 14.04 LTS, simply run `sudo ansible-playbook -i ansible/inventory/localhost.ini ansible/dev.yml`.

 Note that within the Vagrant VM, you should use `~/miniconda2/bin/python` as the main Python binary.
 All the packages are installed for Miniconda's Python rather than the system Python.

 To backfill data, just run `crash_rate_aggregates/fill_database.py` with the desired start/end dates as the `--min-submission-date`/`--max-submission-date` arguments.
-The operation is idempotent and existing aggregates for those dates are overwritten.

 To run the tests, execute `PYTHONPATH=.:$PYTHONPATH python -m unittest discover -s /vagrant/test` in the Vagrant VM.